Looking for internet providers in Atlanta, GA?

 *w/AutoPay and a T-Mobile voice line.
 Savings with $20 in monthly bill credits.
 Limited-time; subject to change.
 Qualifying credit, postpaid voice line, and new Internet line required.
 If you have cancelled Internet lines in past 90 days, you may need to reactivate them first.
 Credits may take up to 2 bill cycles; credits will stop if you cancel any lines or change plans.
 Limit 1/account.
 May not be combined with some offers or discounts.

 AT&T: Speeds based on wired connection.
 Actual speeds may vary.
 Single device wired speed maximum 4.7Gbps.
 For more info, go to www.att.com/speed101.
 Plus taxes (w/ eligible Autopay & Paperless bill).
-Price after $10/mo AutoPay & Paperless bill discount.
-(Starts w/in 2 bills).
-Monthly State Cost Recovery Charge applies in NV, OH, TX.
+Price after discounts: $15/mo for 12 mos for new customers and $10/mo AutoPay & Paperless bill.
+Discounts start w/in 3 bills.
+Monthly State Cost Recovery charge applies in NV, OH, TX.
 One time install fee may apply.
-Updated as of 03/03/26.
+Limited availability.
+May not be available in your area.
+Call or go to fiber.att.com to see if you qualify.
+Updated as of 04/22/26.

 VERIZON: Price guarantee for 3-4 years, depending on internet plan, for new and existing myHome customers.
 5G Home plan at $35/mo. or 5G Home Plus plan at $55/mo. when combined with postpaid mobile unlimited plan that includes 5G Ultra Wideband.
 Auto Pay & paper-free billing req’d.
 Mobile + Home Discount: $15/mo savings on Verizon Home Internet plans when combined with any Verizon postpaid mobile phone plan (excludes business and data-only plans).
 Availability varies.
 Subject to credit approval. © 2026 Verizon.